vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws.md

 This reference design uses Tanzu Kubernetes Grid to manage the lifecycle of multiple Kubernetes workload clusters by bootstrapping a Kubernetes management cluster with the Tanzu command line tool.
 Consider the following when configuring the network for Tanzu Kubernetes Grid:

 * Use an internal load balancer scheme.
-We recommend creating an internal load balancer as a best practice to avoid exposing the Kubernetes API to the public Internet.
-To use an internal load balancer, customize the Tanzu Kubernetes Grid templates with a `kustomize` override.
+A best practice is to create an internal load balancer as a best practice to avoid exposing the Kubernetes API to the public Internet.
+To avoid creating a public-facing load balancer, you can set AWS_LOAD_BALANCER_SCHEME_INTERNAL to true in the cluster configuration file `AWS_LOAD_BALANCER_SCHEME_INTERNAL: true`
+This setting customizes the management cluster’s load balancer to use an internal scheme, which means that its Kubernetes API server will not be accessible and routed over the Internet.
 If you use an internal load balancer, run Tanzu Kubernetes Grid from a machine with access to the target VPC private IP space.

 * If you don't want an outbound Internet or inbound connection from AWS, you can eliminate the public subnet.